GeekTrainer/learn-typescript/m05-declare-and-instantiate-classes-in-typescript/includes/6-lab.md

 In this lab, you'll apply what you've learned about classes to convert a TypeScript function to a class.

+## Lab setup

+You can use the TypeScript [Playground](https://www.typescriptlang.org/play) or Visual Studio Code to complete this lab.

+### Playground

+If you’re using the Playground, copy and paste the starting code into it as directed in the lab instructions.

+### Visual Studio Code

+If you’re using an existing Visual Studio Code workspace, add a new file named **module05.ts** to your project and copy and paste the starting code into it as directed in the lab instructions.

+You can also download the starting workspace at [LINK TO \code\module-05\m05-start] and edit the file **module05.ts**.
+To run the solution, you must first set up your development environment by installing the following software on your machine:

+1. Visual Studio Code (or IDE of your choice)
+2. Node Package Manager (npm)
+3. TypeScript Compiler (tsc)

+For best results, follow the complete instructions for setting up your environment and using the TypeScript compiler in [LINK TO Module 01: Get started with TypeScript ].
+After setting up your environment, you can run any of the Lab setup or solution files in the "Developing JavaScript applications using TypeScript" [LINK TO the Developing JavaScript applications using TypeScript] learning path.

 ## Exercise 1

 The following TypeScript code contains three functions: